pattonsgirl/CEG2350/docs/Topics/07-Networking/essential-commands.md

 ---

 ### The "Anatomy of a Packet" Summary
-When your students run these commands, they are seeing how this "envelope" is built:

 | Packet Part | Value Example | Command to Find It |
 | :--- | :--- | :--- |